Dallinger/Dockerfiles/README.md

 ### Windows 7

  As a preliminary step, I find that running Kitematic first (until it asks for a Dockerhub account login) seems to smooth out the process of Docker initializing itself on a Windows7 machine.
-(This installs and sets up virtualbox which is needed for the docker-machine to run, which is required by the script.)
+This installs and sets up virtualbox which is needed for the docker-machine to run, which is required by the dd_run.py script.

+Open Docker Quickstart Terminal (interactive command line shell)

 ### Mac OSX

 Docker for OSX does not by default allow for the creation of docker-machines.
-To do this you will need to have virtualbox installed on your system.
+To create a docker-machine (which is required to run the dd_run.py script later on in this process), you will need to have virtualbox installed on your system.
 You can get it here: https://www.virtualbox.org/wiki/Downloads

 Once virtualbox has been installed, navigate to your terminal and create a new docker-machine:
 ```docker-machine create -d "virtualbox" default```